anestisal10/kv-cache-visualizer/README.md

 ## 📄 License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License, see [LICENSE](LICENSE) for details.